msowho/descent/README.md

 This program is licensed under the Do What The F*ck You Want To Public License.

-What means you can do ANYTHING with source code and software itself.
+This means you can do ANYTHING with source code and software itself.

 ### Special thanks